 NEW ROCHELLE, N.Y. - Frances Hesselbein

-, one of the most highly respected experts in the field of contemporary leadership development, will be the fourth speaker in Iona College's Advancing Ethical & Moral Leadership Lecture Series sponsored by its School of Business.
-Mrs. Hesselbein will speak during the College's annual Homecoming & Family Weekend on October 14 at noon in Romita Auditorium, Ryan Library.
+, one of the most highly respected experts in the field of contemporary leadership development, was the fourth speaker in Iona College's Advancing Ethical & Moral Leadership Lecture Series sponsored by its School of Business.
+Mrs. Hesselbein spoke during the College's annual Homecoming & Family Weekend on October 14 in Romita Auditorium, Ryan Library.

-"We look forward to Mrs. Hesselbein sharing her extensive expertise in leadership development," said William B. Lamb, Ph.D.,
+"We thank Mrs. Hesselbein for sharing her extensive expertise in leadership development," said William B. Lamb, Ph.D.,

 dean of the School of Business.
 "Her fascinating story, drawing from vast experience in the non-profit sector, is directly in line with the intent of the ethical and moral tone of this lecture series."